hyoyou/minion-reach-client/README.md

 The user authentication between the Rails server and React client is completed using JSON Web Token(JWT).
 Upon successful creation (sign up) of a user, the server sends back a token to the client, and this token must be included in the header for future communications with the server regarding any action that needs authentication.

 ## Further Versions
-The current version is lacking in responsive design and assessibility(a11y).
-In future versions, I would like to improve upon thesexw design features to make the application available to a wider range of users and on different devices.
+The current version is lacking in responsive design and accessibility(a11y).
+In future versions, I would like to improve upon these design features to make the application available to a wider range of users and on different devices.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/hyoyou/minion-reach-client.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.